MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.storage/README.md

 A summary of the similarities and differences:

 - Each mobile device has built-in storage (on both Android and iOS).
-This is is reported as storage unit, similar to the physical hard drive in a desktop
+This is reported as storage unit, similar to the physical hard drive in a desktop

 - Neither Android nor iOS officially support external storage attached via cable, like USB devices for desktops.
 Instead, both platforms expect only special-purpose